| | |

 This is a tedious task, but so important!
 And it’s a key indicator of reading success.
 Begin with letters that start the same and include the same features.

-Use our free printable letter tracing printables (pictured above!) as long as kids have been taught letter formation.
+Use our free printable letter tracing printables (pictured above!) as long as kids have been explicitly taught letter formation.

 16. Teach pure letter sounds.